abdessamad-elamrani/abdessamad-elamrani.github.io/_posts/2024-12-09-Telcos-Workshop-Morocco.md

 usemathjax: true
 ---

-`Reflecting on the incredible workshops I held in Morocco for Inwi, Orange, and local Fortinet teams`
+`Great Workshops for INWI & Orange telcos in Morocco`

-I am delighted to reflect on the incredible workshops held in Morocco, alongside my esteemed colleague the great Kim Frellsen.
-Together, we had the privilege of engaging with leading Moroccan telecom operators : INWI and Orange, as well as local fortinet teams to  explore the forefront of technological innovation and security.
+I'm happy to share about the amazing workshops we recently held in Morocco.
+My colleague and friend Kim Frellsen joined me as we met with teams from INWI and Orange, along with our local Fortinet team.
+Together, we explored some really exciting developments in technology and security.

 ## 5G Security: Building a Safer Future

-As the telecom industry embraces 5G, the security landscape becomes both more complex and more critical.
-Kim opened our pitches and highlighted:
+5G is changing everything in telecom, and that means we need to think differently about security.
+Kim kicked things off by sharing some really important points:

-The unique security challenges posed by 5G networks, including increased attack surfaces
+- What makes 5G networks more vulnerable to attacks and why we need to pay attention

-Best practices for securing 5G infrastructure and preventing vulnerabilities
+- Smart ways to keep 5G infrastructure safe and prevent security problems

-How Fortinet’s advanced security solutions deliver unparalleled protection for modern networks
+- How Fortinet's security tools can help protect these modern networks

 ## Deep Packet Inspection (DPI): Insights into Network Traffic

-I had privilege to dive into latest TLS advancements and challenges with DPI for telecom operators, you can get an idea about those challenges looking at webfiltering writeup, or tls ech animation..
+I got to dive deep into the latest TLS developments and the challenges telecom operators face with DPI.
+If you're curious about these challenges, check out our webfiltering writeup or the TLS ECH animation.

-I want be able to develop more since the remaining part is as of know propriatry Fortinet solution.
+(Note: Some details about our DPI solution are Fortinet proprietary, so I can't share everything here.)

 ## Quantum Computing and Cryptography: Preparing for the Next Era

-The advent of quantum computing poses significant implications for cybersecurity.
-During the workshop, we explored:
+Quantum computing is going to change cybersecurity in big ways.
+We talked about:

-The current state of quantum computing and its anticipated breakthroughs
+- Where quantum computing is now and where it's heading

-The impact on cryptography, including the vulnerabilities of traditional encryption methods
+- How it might affect our current encryption methods

-Strategies for transitioning to quantum-resistant cryptographic algorithms.
+- Ways we can prepare by using quantum-resistant encryption

 ## Fortinet: A Trusted Partner in Security

-Throughout the sessions, we emphasized Fortinet’s role as a leader in network security, showcasing:
+Throughout our sessions, we showed how Fortinet can help:

-Comprehensive solutions tailored for telecom operators
+- Creating security solutions specifically for telecom companies

-Success stories of Fortinet’s technology in action
+- Sharing real examples of our technology making a difference

-How Fortinet is uniquely positioned to address emerging challenges in 5G, DPI, and beyond
+- Showing how we're ready to tackle new challenges in 5G, DPI, and more

-## A Collaborative Vision
+## Working Together for the Future

-These workshops were not just about sharing knowledge but fostering collaboration.
-By engaging directly with industry leaders, we aimed to equip Moroccan telecom operators with the tools and insights needed to thrive in an ever-evolving digital landscape.
-It was a fantastic opportunity to exchange ideas, address challenges, and envision a secure and innovative future together.
+These workshops were about more than just sharing information - they were about working together to build something better.
+By talking directly with the people running these networks, we could help Moroccan telecom operators prepare for what's coming next in our digital world.
+It was great to share ideas and think about solutions together.

-Thank you to everyone who participated and made these workshops a success, mainly Youness Fikhar our main local SE in the telco market, Youssef Fouzi our great Morocco country manager, Mohammed El Kadiri, and all local Fortinet team.
+Thank you to everyone who helped make these workshops so successful, especially Youness Fikhar our main local SE in the telco market, Youssef Fouzi our great Morocco country manager, Mohammed El Kadiri, and all local Fortinet team.

-The discussions were inspiring, and the energy was electric.
-I look forward to continued collaboration as we navigate the exciting opportunities and challenges ahead in the world of telecom and security.
+Looking forward to our next collaboration!